Honor Judith Rosenbaum's leadership on her 10th anniversary as JWA’s CEO by making a donation!

 Bibliography

 Aharonovitz, Zipporah.
-By the Way (Hebrew), Merhavyah: 1961.
+By the Way (Hebrew).
+Merhavyah: 1961.

 The daughter’s version of her mother’s brief biography, with a collection of short episodes of her mother’s life and sayings.
 This book also includes some unpublished stories of the author and friends’ recollections of her.

 Govrin, Nurit.
-Devorah Baron, Early Chapters (Hebrew), Jerusalem: 1988.
+Devorah Baron, Early Chapters (Hebrew).
+Jerusalem: 1988.

 A detailed biography of the first half of Baron’s life, with complete list of her stories and a thorough literary review of her work.
-In this volume, Govrin rediscoverd and published Baron’s early uncollected stories in Hebrew and Yiddish, which allows for a comparison with the author’s later, better known, work.
+In this volume, Govrin rediscovered and published Baron’s early uncollected stories in Hebrew and Yiddish, which allows for a comparison with the author’s later, better known, work.

 Lieblich, Amia.
 Embroideries (Hebrew) Tel Aviv: 1991.